 3. Group Blog:

 - For Jan’s group I helped her set up a blog where group assignments, critiques, agendas etc can be posted and easily shared.
-We went with Blogger for this as it’s completely free and remarkably user friendly and intuitive.
-Once I created the blog, I invited all those interested in joining the group to become authors and granted select members administrative privelages as well.
-We decided to make the blog open only to authors so beginners would feel comfortable posting without the fear of embarassment as they practice and learn the technical aspect of their passion.
+We went with Blogger for this as it’s completely free and remarkably user-friendly and intuitive.
+Once I created the blog, I invited all those interested in joining the group to become authors and granted select members administrative privileges as well.
+We decided to make the blog open only to authors so beginners would feel comfortable posting without the fear of embarrassment as they practice and learn the technical aspect of their passion.

 - Deciding on location was tricky, at first we went back and forth about the possibility of hosting in someone’s home.
 Once all was said and done we decided against that as it adds another variable to the equation.
 If ever the host is unable to host that month, you’ve got the juggling around of the whole group which is likely to equate to people not showing up.
 Jan had the wonderful idea to contact the local library and inquire if there was a slow night when a group of photographers may be able to come in and discuss photography.
 The librarian was INCREDIBLY accommodating.
 Tuesday nights just happen to be slow nights, so she reserved a corner of the library for Jan’s group 1 Tuesday night a month . . .
 FREE OF CHARGE!

 - When discussing how often to meet be sure to take into consideration that too short a gap doesn’t give people with busy schedules time to complete assignments etc. Too great a gap between meetings can also be problematic as people tend to be forgetful or continually put off getting assignments completed because they feel like they have an endless amount of time to complete them.
 We felt once a month was a good starting point for a group meeting.